 I do not think any other holiday kept me so busy at this one.
 I spent hours reading about Iceland, watching every YouTube video that I could find online, making a list of all the places I wanted to visit and a list of things I should bring with me.
 I watched everything on Netflix that was filmed in Iceland and signed up for a lot of news letters of Iceland bloggers.
 The count down has never been that long, but time goes by quicker that we may want it to and my birthday finally came.
 And the only thing I was thinking about was the amazing trip I was about to make.
 Not the fact that I am getting old 😉

-Day 1 of 14: from Amsterdam to Reykjavik and around Reykjanes
+Day 1 of 14: from Amsterdam to Reykjavik and then Reykjanes

 Astrid and I meet at Schiphol Airport around 10:30hrs.
 We fly at 14:00hrs, but we thought it would be a good idea to take our time and have lunch at the airport before boarding.
 Schiphol is so big, many shops, bars and restaurants; I like it when I do not have to rush.
 We have a tea at Schiphol Plaza, check in for our flight with Iceland Air, treat ourselves at the tax fee shop and have lunch before we go to the gate.
 Our flight is on time and Iceland is actually only 3 hours away.
 It is very warm on board and I am happy that once we take off, the air conditioning blows some cool air.
 I cannot believe that after counting down for 11 months we are finally on our way.